FraunhoferIOSB/FROST-Server/docs/extensions/ResponseMetadata.md

 - nextLink: the next link of a collection with partial results;
 - selfLink: URL of an entity.

-## metadata=minimal
+## resultMetadata=minimal

-metadata=minimal removes all control information listed in metadata=full section, except:
+resultMetadata=minimal removes all control information listed in metadata=full section, except:

 - count: if requested;
 - nextLink: the next link of a collection with partial results.

 The created entity URLs are also removed in responses, either in location header or in content.

-## metadata=off
+## resultMetadata=off

-metadata=off removes all control information listed in metadata=full section, except:
+resultMetadata=off removes all control information listed in metadata=full section, except:

 - count: if requested